 Not only did Pyle reconstruct the ends of the canoe, he fiddled with the tall trees in front of the moon, softened the waterline, and toned down the reflections in the water.
 All of it to good, almost Dewing-esque effect.
 The title, too, was changed to the much less wordy “The Wounded Enemy.”

-I don’t know if the original painting ever made its way back to Germany, but Scribner’s loaned it to the Trans-Mississippi and International Exhibition in Omaha, Nebraska in 1898, and now it belongs to the Norman Rockwell Museum in Stockbridge, Massachusetts.
+I don’t know if the original painting ever made its way back to Germany, but Scribner’s loaned it to the Trans-Mississippi and International Exhibition in Omaha, Nebraska in 1898, and in May 1913 they sold it for $150 (double, incidentally, what they had paid Pyle for it 24 or 25 years earlier) to collector William Bradhurst Osgood Field (1870-1949), and now it belongs to the Norman Rockwell Museum in Stockbridge, Massachusetts.
 And exactly two years ago today, Joyce K. Schiller’s short essay on the picture was posted here.